 World’s Easiest Kabobs with Grilled Zucchini and Sausage

-It’s summer at last, which means it’s time to be breaking out the grill, and unless you’re brand new to my blog, it’s probably pretty obvious that I love grilling.
-But some nights you just want an easy dinner, so I hope you enjoy this updated recipe for what I call World’s Easiest Grilled Zucchini and Sausage Kabobs.
+This recipe for World’s Easiest Kabobs with Grilled Zucchini and Sausage is a great reason to be breaking out the grill, and unless you’re brand new to my blog, it’s probably pretty obvious that I love grilling.
+This favorite grilling recipe is for those nights when you just want an easy dinner, and I hope you enjoy this updated recipe.
 I’ve been making variations on this theme for years any time I want a quick easy dinner.

 In this post I share some tricks for maximum flavor from these Grilled Zucchini Sausage and Kabobs, depending on how much time you want to invest, but even if you just stick the sausage and veggies on skewers, brush with Italian salad dressing, and grill, this is a pretty good tasting dinner that’s easy and healthy.
 And if you’re a fan of kabobs, check out 20 Low-Carb Kabobs or Skewers for the Grill for more tasty ideas!